Rlin415/Jukebox/README.md

 ## Usage

 Application has not yet been deployed.
-To use, you must clone down the repository and obtain a key from the SoundCloud API.
+To use, you must clone down the repository and obtain a key from SoundCloud.
 After you've successfully done that, replace the fake key inside the client/config/config.js file with your registered key.

 ### Website